On day 71 of my 366-day self-care challenge, I spent the morning getting a mammogram.

-And I realized that is why many women don’t get mammograms in the first place.
-For whatever reason, we often convince ourselves that if we don’t think about something or don’t address something, it doesn’t exist.
+Frankly, that’s why so many women don’t get mammograms in the first place.
+For whatever reason, we convince ourselves that if we don’t think about something, or don’t address something, it doesn’t exist.
 If only reality worked that way.

-Regardless of the cost, which I’m sure will make my jaw drop since 3D procedures are still considered “experimental,” even though they show calcifications more clearly, preventing diseases is still cheaper than treating and managing them.
+Regardless of the cost, which I’m sure will make my jaw drop since 3D procedures are still considered “experimental” (even though they show calcifications more clearly than standard mammograms), preventing diseases is still cheaper than treating and managing them.
 Choosing to delay or ignore tests and procedures that can detect critical conditions early just doesn’t makes any sense.

 Preventive care is one of the basic tenets of self-care.
 Whether it’s getting blood work or age-specific tests, it’s smart to talk with your provider about your health risks, and decide together what is necessary.